 Wet sizing solution is now applied to the paper in order to add a thin layer of starch to the surface.
 Starch contributes to stiffness and the bonding of the fibres within the sheet of paper.

 After the sizing is applied, the paper passes through another set of heated drying cylinders.
 In all, the paper web may travel 400 meters through the dry end.
-In the process, it will lose roughly 93% of its water.

 Step 6: Paper finishing